Planning & Listed Building Approval – Restoration of the Walled Garden at The Hoo

-King’s Foundation Visit to Chapelton
+King’s Foundation Visit Chapelton

 During September, the King’s Foundation visited Chapelton to explore the growing town.